NocturnalSolutions/KituraBook/1-hello-world.md

     [2017-08-28T23:16:52.198-00:00] [VERBOSE] [Kitura.swift:82 start()] Starting an HTTP Server on port 8080...
     [2017-08-28T23:16:52.200-00:00] [INFO] [HTTPServer.swift:117 listen(on:)] Listening on port 8080

 Yep!
-Kitura is logging stuff now.
+Kitura is logging things now.
 Try accessing your server with a client and note how Kitura also logs page requests with lines such as the following:

     [2017-08-28T23:22:40.488-00:00] [VERBOSE] [HTTPServerRequest.swift:215 parsingCompleted()] HTTP request from=127.0.0.1; proto=http;